govau/cga-docs/docs/deployment_configuration/setup_circle.md

-abstract: How to setup Continuos deployment for your application.
+abstract: How to setup Continuous Deployment for your application.

 CircleCI is the tool we use for Continuous Integration, Continuous Delivery and Continuous Deployment.